Top 12 Fraud Investigator Skills to Put on Your Resume

 1. Analytical

-Analytical, in the context of a Fraud Investigator, refers to the ability to systematically examine financial data, patterns, and evidence to detect and understand fraudulent activities.
+Analytical, in the context of a Fraud Investigator, means systematically examining financial data, patterns, and evidence to detect and understand fraudulent activity.
+You sift.
+You compare.
+You question anomalies until they make sense.

 Why It's Important